jmrphy/media_civil_war/media_civil_war.md

-graphical inspections reveal a non-trivial subset of civil war onsets increasing in mass media below an identifiable threshold at which mass media density is robustly associated with decreasing probability of civil war, then we will consider observable implication 1 to be tentatively confirmed and the subsequent analyses will be informed by these preliminary analyses.
+graphical inspections reveal a non-trivial subset of civil war onsets increasing in mass media below an identifiable threshold at which mass media density is robustly associated with decreasing probability of civil war, then we will consider Hypothesis 1 to be tentatively confirmed and the subsequent analyses will be informed by these preliminary analyses.

-To further explore observable implication 1 and test oservable implication 2, the analysis replicates a baseline model from Warren's original analysis (2014) and tests whether the pacification effect is observed even within the subset of country-years characterized by mass media density levels below the threshold (if any) identified in the first analyses.
-If observable implication 1 is shown to be consistent with the data in the first stage of analyses, it will be expected that the pacification effect of mass media density will not hold within the subset of country-years below the threshold at which it constitutes a mass communications system.
+To further explore Hypothesis 1 and test Hypothesis 2, the analysis replicates a baseline model from Warren's original analysis (2014) and tests whether the pacification effect is observed even within the subset of country-years characterized by mass media density levels below the threshold (if any) identified in the first analyses.
+If Hypothesis 1 is shown to be consistent with the data in the first stage of analyses, it will be expected that the pacification effect of mass media density will not hold within the subset of country-years below the threshold at which it constitutes a mass communications system.
 On the contrary, the expectation advanced by the war-before-peace theory is that year-to-year increases in mass media density will *increase* the likelihood of civil war onset rather than decrease it.
-Observable implication 2, which predicts that the bellicose effects of mass media density should be greatest for newspaper and television density compared to radio density, is examined by additional regression analyses which disaggregate the indepedent variable of mass media density into its component parts.
-Observable implication 2 will be affirmed if the coefficients for newspaper and television density are greater than and statistically distinguishable from the coefficients for radio density.
+Hypothesis 2, which predicts that the bellicose effects of mass media density should be greatest for newspaper and television density compared to radio density, is examined by additional regression analyses which disaggregate the indepedent variable of mass media density into its component parts.
+Hypothesis 2 will be affirmed if the coefficients for newspaper and television density are greater than and statistically distinguishable from the coefficients for radio density.

-Observable implication 3 seeks causal leverage from a level of analysis distinct from the level at which the original theory was tested (country-level).
-Additionally, observable implication 3 permits examination of a substantially expanded historical range because for many of the key variables data are available beginning from the early nineteenth century.
+Hypothesis 3 seeks causal leverage from a level of analysis distinct from the level at which the original theory was tested (country-level).
+Additionally, Hypothesis 3 permits examination of a substantially expanded historical range because for many of the key variables data are available beginning from the early nineteenth century.
 For the dependent variable, the Correlates of War data provide a comprehensive record of all intra-state wars since 1816.
 The Polity IV measure of democracy, discussed above, covers many countries as far back as 1800 and is commonly used for international-level estimates.
 For the other key determinant of civil war onset, GDP per capita, the Maddison Project provides widely-used estimates for all countries as far back as possible, in many cases extending well before 1800 [@Bolt:2013th].
 Finally, while no general measure of mass media density is available before 1945, I exploit a pecularity of television diffusion to reliably and substantially extend its time-series.
 Because the international mean for television density is zero in the earliest two years available (1945 and 1946) and the time-series of television density is an integrated (unit-root) process which trends upward, the international mean for television density in every year prior to 1945 is highly likely to be zero.
 Thus, I construct an historically-extended international-level variable for *TV* equivalent to the one discussed above but which takes a zero for all years prior to 1945.

-To test observable implication 3, I estimate a series of regressions using the negative binomial distribution for count data, where the dependent variable is the total count of civil wars in the international system.
+To test Hypothesis 3, I estimate a series of regressions using the negative binomial distribution for count data, where the dependent variable is the total count of civil wars in the international system.
 While the theoretical issues of time-series modeling of count data are not negligible, a lagged dependent variable is conventiently interpretable as a growth rate and adequately controls for autocorrelation given an integrated dependent variable.